 Chrontendo is a series on the internet that begun in 2008 and still runs today.
 The series is mainly dedicated towards 1 man that calls himself Dr. Sparkle who plays every single official game released on the NES/Famicom in chronological order.

-As time passed he also begun to do Chronsega, which reviews every single SegaMasterSystem
+As time passed he has also started Chronsega, which reviews every single SegaMasterSystem

-Tropes used in his reviews
+Tropes used in his reviews:

 - Broke the Rating Scale: He did this in Chrontendo episode 12.
 When the time arrived to review Super Monkey Daibouken, he turned the colouring negative and played the music reversed.

 - Brutal Honesty: He has this character trait.
 He still however tries to understand why he has to be so about it though and this can lead to some truly interesting reasoning.

 - Call Back: Expect this to happen when he reviews a sequel of a game which he previously reviewed or when a video game company makes its next appearance.